archonology/Node-Readme-Maker/README.md

 #### [License Info](https://github.com/archonology/Pro-Readme-Generator/blob/main/README.md#license-info)

 ## Description
-it is a new project
+describe the project

 ## Installation
-you just install
+install

 ## Usage Info
-use it wisely
+usage

 ## Contribution Guidelines
-contact me via email, see below
+contribute

 ## Test Instructions
-not at this time
+test

 ## Questions
-If you have questions about this project or any of my other work, please contact me at reed.meher@gmail.com.
-Check out more of my work on Github at [Archonology](https://github.com/Archonology).
+If you have questions about this project or any of my other work, please contact me at email.
+Check out more of my work on Github at [user id](https://github.com/user id).

-### License Info
+## License Info
-This project is covered under *Eclipse Public License 2.0*.
-Follow the link to learn more about <a href="https://www.eclipse.org/legal/epl-2.0/" target="_blank">*Eclipse Public License 2.0*</a>.
+This project is covered under **The Unlicense**.
+Follow the link to learn more about <a href="https://unlicense.org/" target="_blank">*The Unlicense*</a>.